JTSTAM02/tic-tac-toe/psuedocode.md

   - How does click of tile produce correct symbol? (more research/sandboxing required)
   - How do I ensure system keeps track of number of turns left? (set variable)

+## Solutions
+- Ensure tiles are only clicked once by creating a variable and setting it to clicked tiles (prevent multiple clicks on same tile)
+- Have players insert their name after the press of Start Game button *After your press Play Game, an input bar will pop up asking for name for player A and then Player B
+ -

 ### Variables Needed
   - let numOfTurns = 0